Botanical Name: Chamaerops humilis

 Height: 4 ft (1.2 m) tall

 Light: Needs at least 4 hours of direct sun a day, and plenty of bright, indirect light the rest of the day.
 Give the pot a quarter-turn every week to expose each side to sunlight.
 Don't have a sunny spot for your European Fan Palm?
 Using an indoor grow light works beautifully.

 Water: Keep constantly moist in spring and summer.
 In fall and winter, allow top 2 in (5 cm) of soil to dry out between waterings.
 When grown, Chamaerops humilis is drought-tolerant.
 If in doubt about whether to water, it's better to err on the side of too dry than too wet.
 When watering, avoid getting the base of the palm wet to prevent rot.
 Use a container with drainage holes, and fast-draining potting mix to prevent soggy soil, which may lead to root rot.

 Temperature: 70-80°F/21-27°C days; 50-60°F/10-16°C nights

 Soil: Mix 2 parts peat moss-based potting mix and 1 part sharp sand.
 Repot only when necessary, about every 3 years.

-Fertilizer: Feed monthly spring and summer with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed monthly spring and summer with a palm fertilizer diluted by half.
 Do not feed in fall and winter.

 Propagation: Sow seeds in spring, barely covering the seeds with soil.
 Keep them warm (75-80°F/24-27°C) and moist.
 Palm seeds can take several weeks to germinate, so be patient.
 European palm is one of the few palms that readily produces suckers that can be cut away and potted in their own containers.